siddheshkadam/pepithon-WTC/README.md

 30. How to send out an Email notification in selenium webdriver?
 [WRITE YOUR NAME]

-31. How to Configure Email Notification in Jenkins?
-[Rishabh]

-32. How to configure email notification in ansible?
+31. How to configure email notification in ansible?
 [WRITE YOUR NAME]